JaidenAshmore/java-dynamic-sqs-listener/README.md

 ### Increasing the concurrency limit

-There is no limit to the number of messages that can be processed in the application and therefore you can process as many messages as threads your application can handle.
+There is no limit to the number of messages that can be processed in the application and therefore you can process as many messages to the limit of the threads that the application can handle.
 Therefore, if you are fine spinning up as many threads as concurrent messages, you can increase the concurrency to as high of a value as you wish.

 Using the Spring Boot Starter you could increase the number of concurrent messages to 100 like the following: